 REG applications are not accepted from the University of Kentucky or the University of Louisville.

-REG applications are accepted in June of 2017.
+REG applications are accepted in June 2018.

 RESPONSIBLE CONDUCT OF RESEARCH (RCR) TRAINING:

 Note: This section does not count against any page limit restrictions.

 Our NSF sponsor requires that, ‘‘each institution that applies for financial assistance from the Foundation for science and engineering research or education describe in its grant proposal a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduate students, graduate students, and postdoctoral researchers participating in the proposed research project.”
 Please be advised that if awarded, a certification of completion of RCR training for all of the aforementioned participants, consistent with the sub-awarded institution’s policies, will need to be provided to KY NSF EPSCoR (email@example.com) before a subcontracted award can be fully executed.

 (1) Provide a statement certifying that a RCR training plan for the applying organization is in place.
 If the applying organization does not have a RCR training plan in place, a statement certifying they will create and implement a RCR training plan in the event they are awarded should be provided.
 (Training plans are not required to be included in proposals but institutions are advised that they are subject to review, upon request.)